-The fund primarily gains exposures to issuers through investments in underlying funds.
-By the selection of underlying funds, the fund aims to ensure as an integral of its investment strategy that the minimum commitment on sustainable investments can be met, and that other environmental and/or social characteristics are promoted.
+The fund gains part of its exposure to issuers through investments in underlying funds.
+In the selection of investments, the fund aims to ensure, as an integral part of its overall investment strategy, that the defined minimum targets for sustainable investments are met, and that other environmental and social characteristics are promoted.